Mystery Men: Critical response

-Review aggregator site Rotten Tomatoes gives the film a score of 60% based on 105 reviews, with an average rating of 5.80/10.
+Review aggregator site Rotten Tomatoes gives the film a score of 59% based on 103 reviews, with an average rating of 5.80/10.
 The site's consensus states: "Absurd characters and quirky gags are brought to life by a talented cast, providing this superhero spoof with lots of laughs."
 On Metacritic, the film has a 65 out of 100 rating based on reviews from 24 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Godfrey Cheshire for Variety thought the film "may contain more yuks than the summer's other big pop sendup, the second 'Austin Powers,' but it also spreads them over an ultimately tiresome two hours...Though pic boasts several action sequences that are expertly handled and laden with dazzling effects, its most engaging passages by far are the ones focusing on the central sextets' banter and interaction."
-Kenneth Turan of the Los Angeles Times wrote, "Watching 'Mystery Men' is a bit like sitting next to a brilliant person at a dinner party who just won't shut up.
+Godfrey Cheshire for Variety thought the film "may contain more yuks than the summer's other big pop sendup, the second Austin Powers, but it also spreads them over an ultimately tiresome two hours...Though pic boasts several action sequences that are expertly handled and laden with dazzling effects, its most engaging passages by far are the ones focusing on the central sextets' banter and interaction."
+Kenneth Turan of the Los Angeles Times wrote, "Watching Mystery Men is a bit like sitting next to a brilliant person at a dinner party who just won't shut up.
 Because this film is so self-conscious and, like Mr. Furious and friends, has a tendency to try too hard, it's an effort you end up admiring more than completely loving.
 Influenced by its betters, films such as Brazil, Buckaroo Banzai and even Blade Runner, it's destined to join them all in cult film heaven."

 Jonathan Romney for Sight & Sound said that it was "a desperately hit-and-miss affair".
 Michael Dequina of The Movie Report said that it "fails to come up with worthy gags and one-liners for the able cast."
 Steve Murray of Cox News Service gave it a negative review, saying "Mystery Men is like its hapless heroes.
 It's a wannabe that has the best intentions – including a pronounced anti-gun stance – but none of the knack it takes to save the day, or itself."

 Newsday wrote, "'Mystery Men' manages to exalt both the terminally weird and the frighteningly mundane with such flamboyant good spirits that you overlook its occasional dead zones and dull patches.
 Try as it might to prop up its static plot, the movie is more comic revue than action comedy.
 Viewed within these parameters, 'Mystery Men' is as satisfying as a heaping helping of Abbott-and-Costello shorts.
 And much smarter than the average doofus blockbuster."
 British television channel Film4 gave the film 3.5 out of 5 stars, saying it was "Hugely entertaining – especially for those with a thing for superheroes."

+In a retrospective re-watch of Mystery Men, Red Letter Media's Jay Bauman observed that Usher's overindulgent use of fish-eye lenses and over-the-top angles — which is effective in television commercials — is detrimental when used throughout a full-length film: "The style is constantly distracting from the jokes."